Ben Mikaelsen

-Ben Mikaelsen (born January 5, 1952) is a Bolivian American writer of children's literature.
+Ben Mikaelsen (born December 8, 1952) is a Bolivian American writer of children's literature.

 Early life and education

-Ben Mikaelsen was born on January 5, 1952, in La Paz, Bolivia, the son of missionary parents of Danish descent.
+Ben Mikaelsen was born on December 8, 1952, in La Paz, Bolivia.
 He wasn't sent to school until fourth grade where he was bullied for his race.
 Mikaelsen moved to the United States with his family shortly before entering seventh grade, where he encountered further bullying because of his poor English capabilities.
 As a teen in Minnesota, he taught himself to swim and dive, and this led him to take flight and skydiving lessons.
 Mikaelsen attended USC and Bemidji State University.

 Personal life

 When building his home in Montana, Ben adopted an American black bear named Buffy for 26 years until the bear's death in September 2012.
 Ben Mikaelsen considered Buffy a "750-pound member of my family."
 He has been writing full-time since 1984 and lives in Anacortes, Washington with his wife, Connie.
 He has written a few books inspired by his bear, such as Touching Spirit Bear and the sequel Ghost of Spirit Bear.
 He also took a year out of high school to join a parachute team and compete around Minnesota.
 He goes around the country visiting schools to teach kids about his life and his experience as a victim of bullying.